Flushed with pride: The Story of Thomas Crapper, by Wallace Reyburn

 Crapper was both an innovator and a big advertiser!

 In the 1880s, Prince Edward/later King Edward VII was given Sandringham House in Norfolk by his mother.
 Prince Edward pulled down the old home and built a new one, asking Thomas Crapper & Co. to supply the plumbing.
-It was a big project, since there were at least 30 toilets with beautiful cedarwood seats and surrounds, but it gave Crapper his first royal warrant and was the turning point in his career.
+It was a big project, since there were at least 30 toilets with beautiful cedarwood seats and surrounds; it gave Crapper his first royal warrant and was the turning point in his career.
 Thomas Crapper and Co. received further warrants from Edward as King and from George V, both as Prince of Wales and as King.
 Crapper's name quickly appeared on the toilet furniture itself and in advertising using every medium he could think of.

 Thomas Crapper advertised on his products: Valveless Waste Preventer.